Astronomers Strike Gravitational Gold In Colliding Neutron Stars

 "Even though this was an event that had never been seen before in human history, what it looked like was deeply familiar because it resembled very closely the predictions we had been making," Kasen says.
 "Before these observations, what happened when two neutron stars merged was basically just a figment of theorists' imaginations and their computer simulations."

-He spent late nights watching the data come in, and says the colliding stars spewed out a big cloud of debris.
+He spent late nights watching the data come in and says the colliding stars spewed out a big cloud of debris.

 "That debris is strange stuff.
 It's gold and platinum, but it's mixed in with what you'd call just regular radioactive waste, and there's this big radioactive waste cloud that just starts mushrooming out from the merger site," Kasen says.
 "It starts out small, about the size of a small city, but it's moving so fast — a few tenths of the speed of light — that after a day it's a cloud the size of the solar system."

 According to his estimates, this neutron star collision produced around 200 Earth masses of pure gold, and maybe 500 Earth masses of platinum.
 "It's a ridiculously huge amount on human scales," Kasen says.
-He personally has a platinum wedding ring, and notes that "it's crazy to think that these things that seem very far out and kind of exotic actually impact the world and us in kind of intimate ways."
+He personally has a platinum wedding ring and notes that "it's crazy to think that these things that seem very far out and kind of exotic actually impact the world and us in kind of intimate ways."

 The discovery has consumed the astronomical community in recent weeks.
 "By my count, 70 astronomical telescopes started looking for this event in the area of the sky that we found it," says David Reitze, a physicist at Caltech who is executive director of the LIGO project.
 "This event, in some sense, is the first event that we've seen in gravitational waves and in light.
 It's a new way to look at the universe."